Central California Women’s Facility (CCWF)

 - Other: Community Service Crews, Youth Diversion, Religious, Arts in Corrections, Victim Impact Self Awareness, Drug Treatment/Diversion, Parenting, Substance Abuse (Informational), Job Placement, Self-Help Groups (e.g., Narcotics and Alcoholics Anonymous, etc.)

 - Joint Venture Electronics: A public-private partnership which employs approximately 45 inmates in an electronics manufacturing program.
 The inmates are paid a prevailing wage.
-Deductions are made for room and board, crime victim compensation, prisoner family support and mandatory savings for release.
+Deductions are for room and board, crime victim compensation, prisoner family support and mandatory savings for release.

 Family Liaison Service Specialist